Assessment Process Overview

 In order to match all of your documents with your Cabrillo record, all score reports must include the following information (you can write in the mission information before you sent it to us):

-3. AP, IB and CLEP, official score reports required:
+3. AP, IB and CLEP, official score reports/transcripts are required:

 For English only: